fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 default Python libraries as a ZIP file in your program.

 Download "Windows x86 embeddable zip file" this has a python36.zip file inside of it that has all the Python libraries pre-compiled.
-We can make our program use this instead of the files at C:\Python36\Lib.
+You can make your program use this instead of the files at C:\Python36\Lib.
 Change the `Py_SetPath` to use the zip file.
 Copy the ZIP file to your project directory.
 Then make the `Py_SetPath` look like this: